xbtmatt/cloud-infra/src/aptos-cli/README.md

 ```

 This will trigger the GitHub `push-aptos-cli.yaml` workflow to build the `aptos`
-CLI Docker image and subsequently push it to the `econialabs` Dockerhub
+CLI Docker image and subsequently push it to the `xbtmatt` Dockerhub
-repository as `econialabs/aptos-cli:4.0.0`.
+repository as `xbtmatt/aptos-cli:4.0.0`.

 ## Triggering the workflow manually